 Simple, meaningful questions collectively identify an employee’s strengths, pinpoint areas for improvement, and highlight career development opportunities.
-With the option to collect peer feedback, leadership can gain insights about employees and managers from the coworkers and stakeholders who interact with them every day.
+With the option to collect feedback, leadership can gain insights about employees and managers from the coworkers and stakeholders who interact with them every day.
 Now that’s talent management at its finest.

 Performance reports offer a simple, visual way to help managers understand when, where, and how to help their people.
 Admins and execs can compare performance and engagement individually, by department, and across the entire company.
 Use them to recognize high-performing employees who feel undervalued, or identify underperformers and explore ways to help them improve.
 Our reports give you the talent management data you need to make the right call for your people.

 Do you know how each department sees your company, which teams feel most valued, or how and why performance has changed over time?
 Company performance reporting in BambooHR can tell you.
 By comparing organizational performance appraisals over time across departments, managers, salary levels, locations, and types of employment, concerned HR leaders and executives can identify issues, make improvements, and even prevent organizational problems before they occur.

 "When our people saw how easy it was—and BambooHR Performance Management really is an easy system— they connected with it right away."

 Tyler Hensz, Human Resources Manager | Titanium Transportation Group

 People Data & Analytics